Keyin-SD14-S3/java_midtermm_sprint_sd12_group9/README.md

 # Step 5: Interacting with the Program
 Once the program is running, you’ll be presented with a menu in the console with the following options:

-=====Welcome To The Pharmacy Med Tracking System===== What would you like to do?
+=====Welcome To The Pharmacy Med Tracking System=====

+What would you like to do?

+1: Adding A New Doctor/ Patient/ Medication/ Process Prescription

-1: Add A New Patient
+1: Add a New Doctor

-2: Add A New Doctor
+2: Add a New Patient

-3: Add A New Medication To The Pharmacy
+3: Add a New Medication

-4: Print System Report
+4: Process a New Prescription

+5: Back to Main Menu

+2: Print all Scripts for a Specific Doctor/ Patient

+1: Print All Scripts for a Specific Doctor

+2: Print All Scripts for a Specific Patient

+3: Back to Main Menu

+3: Edit Doctor/Patient/Medication

+1: Edit Doctor

+2: Edit Patient

+3: Edit Medication

+4: Back to Main Menu

+4: Delete Doctor/Patient/Medication

+1: Delete Doctor

+2: Delete Patient

+3: Delete Medication

+4: Back to Main Menu

 5: Check If Meds Are Expired

-6: Process A New Prescription
-7: Print All Scripts For Specific Doctor
-8: Restock the drugs in the pharmacy
+6: Restock the drugs in the pharmacy

-9: Print all scripts for specific patient
-10: Delete Patient
-11: Delete Doctor
-12: Delete Medication
-13: Edit Patient
-14: Edit Doctor
-15: Edit Medication
+7: Print System Report

-16: Exit
+8: Exit

-Choose an option by entering the corresponding number and pressing Enter.
-You will be prompted to provide details based on the selected option (e.g., adding a new patient or editing a medication).
+You can choose an option by entering the corresponding number and pressing Enter.
+You need to choose options for the submenu, and we can Exit from the Submenu to get back to the main Menu.
+You will be prompted to provide details based on the selected option (e.g., adding, deletion, modification for new patient, medication, etc.).
+The status of specific scenarios and system reports can be retrieved by selecting specific options.

 # Step 6: Exiting the Program
 To exit the program, select option 16 and press Enter.
 The program will terminate, and you will see the message: